vmware-archive/public-tools/network-pivotal-io-download/README.md

 ## Import Mode

-As per **Download Mode**, except we subsequently attempt to import all downloaded products and stemcells to Ops Manager VM residing on the **localhost**.
+As per **Download Mode**, except we subsequently attempt to import all downloaded products and stemcells to Ops Manager VM residing at **OPSMAN_URL**.
 As such, in addition to the API_TOKEN, **Import Mode** also requires OPSMAN_USER and OPSMAN_PASSWD to be passed in on the command line, for example:

 ```
 API_TOKEN=DctsxNhqDc4RLqxZExYx \